Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe

+{ In summary, magnon damping is observed in Li-MnTe along multiple high-symmetry paths near the BZ boundary at high energy, suggesting a mechanism based in subtle electronic structure changes with a characteristic energy distinct from the strongly momentum-dependent altermagnetic splitting.
+Additional chirality-dependent magnon decay processes have been proposed in altermagnets \cite{costa2025giant,cichutek2025spontaneous,eto2025spontaneous}, although whether these mechanisms can be directly observed by INS remains an open question.
+This finding underscores the important role of itinerant electron-local moment interactions, which must be considered to understand the physics of altermagnetic candidate materials and their potential for applications in next-generation spintronic devices. }

-We thank Kirill Belashchenko for helpful discussions.
+We thank Kirill Belashchenko, Erick Lawrence, and Yichen Zhang for helpful discussions.
 The single-crystal synthesis and neutron scattering work at Rice were supported by the U.S. DOE, BES under Grant Nos.
-DE-SC0012311 (P.D.) and DE-SC0026179 (P.D., E.M.).
+DE-SC0026179 (P.D., M.Y., and E.M.) and DE-SC0012311 (P.D.).
 Part of the materials characterization efforts at Rice is supported by the Robert A. Welch Foundation Grant No. C-1839 (P.D.).
 X.W. acknowledges research sponsored by the Laboratory Directed Research and Development Program of ORNL, managed by UT-Battelle, LLC, for the U.S. DOE.
 Part of the materials characterization efforts at University of Houston is supported by the T. L. L. Temple Foundation; the John J and Rebecca Moores Endowment; the State of Texas through the Texas Center for Superconductivity at the University of Houston; and the Robert A. Welch Foundation (00730-5021-H0452-B0001-G0512489).
+This research was supported in part by an appointment to the ORNL GRO Program, sponsored by the U.S. DOE and administered by the Oak Ridge Institute for Science and Education.
 A portion of this research used resources at the Spallation Neutron Source, a DOE Office of Science User Facility operated by ORNL.
 The beam times were allocated to TOPAZ and SEQUOIA on Proposals No. IPTS-35052, IPTS-33830 and IPTS-34120.
 The experiment at the ISIS Neutron and Muon Source was supported by beam time allocations RB2510033 and RB2510079 from the Science and Technology Facilities Council.
 The data supporting this manuscript are available from the authors upon reasonable request.

 \onecolumngrid